emelyn-barrientos/welly-on-a-beach/README.md

 🔗 https://woab.devacademy.online/ (new domain!)

-Which beach in Wellington should you go to based on the conditions?

-Wellington On a Beach (WOAB) is the final project I shared with four other developers for Hihi 2022 cohort of Dev Academy Aotearoa.
+Wellington On a Beach (WOAB) is the final project I worked on with four other aspiring developers from the Hihi 2022 cohort at Dev Academy Aotearoa.
+The app's goal is to help Wellingtonians find the best beach based on weather (as locals, we all know that Welly beaches can be notoriously windy!).

-Additionally, I servered as our team's product owner to ensure that we all worked toward a cohesive vision for the MVP, helped prioritise workflow, and centered the user journey for our features.
+On this project, I was a developer as well as our team's product owner.
+A key feature of my role was to ensure that we all worked toward a cohesive vision for the MVP, helped prioritise workflow, and centered the user journey for our features.

 We had only 7-days to build a full stack web app and we're extremely pleased with what we produced!

 ## INSTALL FROM COMMAND-LINE